Picolab/pico-engine/README.md

 You'll need [node.js](https://nodejs.org/) v4 or later.
  * On windows use the installer provided at [nodejs.org](https://nodejs.org/)
- * On OSX or linux we recommend the [n](https://github.com/tj/n) script which will allow you to install and manage your node versions.
+ * On OSX or linux we recommend the [n bash script](https://github.com/tj/n) which will allow you to install and manage your node versions.

 Once you have node installed, use npm to install the `pico-engine`;